Why these pages are the way they are.

 Body mass index

 Quite a simple page, but I know a phone service, that charges money for this calculation!
 On IE the result is added in the middle of the code, but on NN there is a text field.
+(This is now removed because the BMI limits were different in different countries, and because BMI is falling out of favor anyway).

 This chess clock isn't to do with any school assignment, I made it for my own evil purposes.
 I originally intended it as a freeware program.